mobusoperandi/eelco/README.md

 At the moment, expressions and assignments queries are supported.
 A line that follows an expression query will be used as an assertion.
 Blank lines matter.
 Even trailing ones.

+The name eelco is in homage to the original author of Nix, Eelco Dolstra.